If flakes are experimental, what's the experiment?

 - Either assess “they’re experimental, I’m overwhelmed enough as it is!”

-- Or assess “Flakes sound cool, all my favorite projects seem to use them
+- Or assess “Flakes sound cool, all my favorite projects seem to use them.”

-I happened to start my Nix career with a colleague who pushed flakes hard.
+I happened to start my Nix life with a colleague who pushed flakes hard.
 At the same time, I was overwhelmed by a very steep learning curve of bare-metal Rust and setting up on-prem CI for cross-compilation on NixOS.
 So I pulled the brake on flakes for some weeks.
 Over time I use them everywhere because I trusted that my colleague had good taste.

 What would happen if, instead of merging flakes in the Nix CLI, we removed them entirely?